 What’s the minimum credit score to qualify for an FHA Loan?

-The minimum credit score needed to qualify for an FHA loan is 500.
-But keep in mind that lenders often require a higher score to underwrite an FHA loan, so that number could be a bit higher.
+The minimum credit score needed to qualify is 500.
+But keep in mind that lenders often require a higher score to underwrite a Federal Housing Administration (FHA) loan, so that number could be a bit higher.

 A better idea: aim for at least a 580 or higher so you can reduce your down payment if needed.
 (More on that shortly.)
 And remember, the higher your credit score, better.
 You don’t need a 750 FICO score to get approved, but a safer bet that will get you through the gates with most lenders is at least 620.